nip4m/hello-world/README.md

 # hello-world

 Hello World repository for Git tutorial

-With steps included ofr Github
+With steps included for Github